eighty20results/e20r-tracker/README.txt

 == ChangeLog ==

 = 0.9.15 =
+* Add e20r_coach role to system on load if needed.
+* Add actions for updating the user profile with the 'coach' role (if applicable)
+* Implemented is_a_coach() - returns true if the user has the e20r_coach capability.
+* Small typo in debug info from load_from_survey_table()
+* Add support for setting a user as a program coach in the user profile screen for the E20R-Tracker plugin
 * Add fonts directory to installation kit
 * Move ElegantIcons fonts to a sub-dir of css/
 * Add iThemes' ElegantIcons font files